Andrea/andrea.github.io/_posts/2026-02-21-bytesize-for-discovery.markdown

 ## Conclusion: Keep the Practices Short and Sweet

-Kicking off a design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner.
+Kicking off a Design initiative generally brings a high level of uncertainty, Bytesize Sessions help by creating a safe space for design in deliberate manner.
 Creating shared models help reduce risk and increase clarity.
-I have shared what works for me, I encourage you to try it and see how you it works for you, perhaps certain aspect of this practice needs to be adapted in some way.
+I have shared what works for me, I encourage you to try it and see how you it works for you.
+Maybe, certain aspect of this practice needs to be adapted for your context in some way.
 I would be very happy to hear about it.

 I hope this has helped, if you are organising a session like this and have questions please do reach out.
 Next post will describe how to use Bytesize Architecture Sessions for [Define](https://github.com/ddd-crew/ddd-starter-modelling-process/blob/master/README.md#define).